LumiFoundation/lacs/lacs.md

 For example, Content Credentials (C2PA) is a standard focused on verifying the authenticity and provenance of media to combat misinformation.
 While LACS classifies how an asset was made, Content Credentials provide a tamper-evident record of its edit history.
 LACS does not address whether an asset has been tampered with or manipulated, only the role of humans and AI in the initial creation process.

 Creators and platforms may choose to use LACS alongside other relevant standards to provide a more comprehensive understanding of their digital assets.
 The maintainers of LACS are open to collaborating with other standards organizations to further develop and promote transparency in digital asset creation and usage.

-LACS-labeled assets can support a creative work's OSST classification.
-Please refer to the Open Standard for Synthetic Transparency for further details.

 ## 8. Legal Considerations